project-chip/connectedhomeip/docs/guides/ip_commissioning.md

 ### chip-tool

-You can connect using chip-tool either using the setup codes or by discovering the device on the network using one of the mdns subtypes.
+You can connect using chip-tool either using the setup codes or by discovering the device on the network using one of the mDNS sub types.
 To get a list of the available options run

 ```